cjbcoombes/Z/Z (Attempt 2)/README.md

 that knowledge to streamline the code.

 #### Major Changes:
-- The new opcodes `ifz`, `ifnz`, etc. are intended to make any command possibly conditional
 - Conditional operators no longer store the result in a register, but the zero flag can be stored as a boolean using TODO

 ## Running It
 Compiles (for me) in Microsoft Visual Studio Community 2019 Version 16.10.2